NetApp/harvest/conf/README.md

 ### Check the metrics

-If you are using the Prometheus exporter, check the metrics on the HTTP endpoint with `curl` or a web browser.
-E.g., my poller is exporting its data on port `15001`.
+If you are using the Prometheus exporter, you can scrape the poller's HTTP endpoint with curl or a web browser.
+E.g., my poller exports its data on port 15001.
 Adjust as needed for your exporter.
 ```
 curl -s 'http://localhost:15001/metrics' | grep sensor_